You’ve probably noticed all of the lights and symbols on your car dashboard but do you know what they mean?

 Dashboard warning lights can tell you anything from whether your handbrake is still on to whether the car is overheating and has a mechanical problem.
 They are often the first indication that something is wrong with your vehicle, so it’s important that you know what they mean.

 Don’t worry if you can’t find a particular warning light on your dashboard as older cars may not display every one.
-Your driving instructor will introduce you to the dashboard warning lights in the car you're learning in during your driving lessons.
+However, you'll want to know them all anyway for your theory test.
+Your driving instructor will introduce you to the dashboard warning lights in the car you're learning in.

 It’s also worth noting that some warning lights are designed to light up when the ignition is turned on, but should turn off once you start your engine.
 Our guide looks at the most common warning lights and explains what to do in the event that any lights stay on or come on whilst you’re driving.